 Captive jaguars in zoos are fed about 1.4 kg of meat per day.
 Regrettably even this great book says that “there is little information from the wild on how much these cats eat”.

-A gentleman called Emmons (who I presume is/was a biologist and scientist) estimated that jaguars eat 34 to 43 grams of meat per day per kilogram of bodyweight.
+A zoologist Louise H. Emmons estimated that jaguars eat 34 to 43 grams of meat per day per kilogram of bodyweight.
 This equates to 1.2 to 1.5 kg per day for a 34 kg Peruvian jaguar (this would be a female at lighter end of the scale).
 This is a similar figure to the one mentioned above for captive jaguars.

 Another scientist, Schaller, reported that in the Mato Grosso, Brazil, on three instances a jaguar had eaten less than 5 kg from a capybara kill before abandoning it.